Super-Manda/Stocks-Analysis/README.md

-# Stocks Analysis Project Overview :sun_with_face:
+# Green Stocks Analysis Project Overview :sun_with_face:

 ## Purpose of This Analysis

+###
-###  Steve has just obtained a finance degree, and his first clients are his parents, who foresee the days when fossil fuels will be depleted.
+Steve has just obtained a finance degree, and his first clients are his parents, who foresee the days when fossil fuels will be depleted.
 Steve's parents have invested their money in a green energy company known as DAQO Energy Corporation (DQ), and Steve is concerned that they’re not well diversified within their penchant for green stocks.
 Steve has a 2017-2018 dataset of green energy companies and wants to see more research about DAQO and other comparable companies using macros.
 From there, he wishes to have an Excel workbook that will accommodate future years of data over time.
 This Excel file is found here: [VBA_Challenge](https://github.com/Super-Manda/Stocks-Analysis/blob/main/VBA_CHALLENGE.xlsm)

-# Results :sun_with_face:
+# Results

 ##  Comparison of Stock Performance Between 2017 and 2018